Discovery Gaming Community

 .

-This command positions selected defense platform at the given coordinates.
+This command positions the selected defense platform.

 .